mxc-commons/znd-servicemanager/README.md

     (automatically and dynamically provide a service manager implementation which is optimized to support only the features actually used by the application)

-Provide comparison benchmarks on every single step.
+Ongoing: Provide comparison benchmarks for each release.